ClearTables/mbs-compatible.tm2source/README.md

 2. Import data with [ClearTables](https://github.com/ClearTables/ClearTables)

+3. Load shapefiles into the database with `PGDATABASE=gis ./get-shapefiles.sh`

-3. Set the `source` of the tm2 project to point at the location of this project on disk, e.g. `source: "tmsource:///home/osm/mbs-compatible.tm2source"`
+.
+Set the `source` of the tm2 project to point at the location of this project on disk, e.g. `source: "tmsource:///home/osm/mbs-compatible.tm2source"`